Endodontic Root Canal Treatment in Hertfordshire

 Rather than thinking of the root canals as tubes within the tooth, think of them more like trees in autumn, without the leaves.
 There are lots of little branches and ‘hiding places’ for the bacteria within the root.
 Unlike say a chest infection, where the bacteria are within reach of circulating blood and antibiotics within it, the areas within a tooth where the bacteria are, are not exposed to the circulation.

-During times of acute infection, where the bacteria ‘spill out’ in to the tissues beyond the root, antibiotics can have some benefit in the short term, however, the long term solution is to get rid of the source of the infection i.e. the bacteria within the tooth, by carry out root canal treatment or indeed an extraction.
+During times of acute infection, where the bacteria ‘spill out’ in to the tissues beyond the root, antibiotics can have some benefit in the short term, however, the long term solution is to get rid of the source of the infection i.e. the bacteria within the tooth, by carrying out root canal treatment or indeed an extraction.

 Your treatment includes at least one follow-up appoint 6-12 months after the initial treatment is complete to ensure the treatment is working.
 If further appointments are required you will be told all about it.